Tension Testing of Pipe and Tube to ASTM A370, ISO 6892-1, API5L, and ISO 3183

 Axial and transverse extensometers with Bluehill Universal software can perform ISO, ASTM, and JIS tests to determine the plastic strain ratio, or the r-value, of metallic materials.

 When determining the tensile stress-strain properties of rubber, self-tightening or pneumatic side action grips can be used with long travel or video extensometers.

 Video extensometry and pneumatic grips with rubber faces the same width of the specimen should be used in tensile testing of delicate plastic films and sheets.

 Video extensometers add ease to following JIS standards for sheet metal testing where R value, N value, yield strength, and other calculations need to be applied.

-For testing polymer hydrogels, use an electromechanical test system with a 50 N load cell, pneumatic or manual screw action grips, and a dog bone die.
+For testing polymer hydrogels, use an electromechanical test system with a low force load cell, pneumatic or manual screw action grips, and a BioPuls™ Bath for realistic testing conditions.

-Non-contracting strain measurement using the Advanced Video Extensometer reduces difficulty with stainless steel tubing from pre-mature failure.
+Non-contracting strain measurement using the Advanced Video Extensometer 2 allows for an easier workflow.